Respawn has finally given us an in-depth look into the Warriors collection event featuring a brand new heirloom for Crypto in Apex Legends.

 - Several crash fixes to help with mode stability.

-- Fixed a UI bug where Mythic ammo icon appears on non-crate weapons when auto-reloaded.
+- Fixed a UI bug where the Mythic ammo icon appears on non-crate weapons when auto-reloaded.

 - Fix for ammo disappearing from Rampart’s mobile Sheila when firing.